bengen343/superset-on-gcp-cloud-run/README.md

 1. Ensure that Docker is running and open on your machine and then open VS Code.
 2. Within VS Code select the **'Remote Explorer'** icon from the left navigation bar to open the 'Remote Containers' extension.
-3. Choose the **'Open Folder in Container'** button and select the folder containing the entirety of this repositoy: ```superset-on-gcp-cloud-run```.
+3. Choose the **'Open Folder in Container'** button and select the folder containing the entirety of this repository: ```superset-on-gcp-cloud-run```.
 This step can take 5-10 minutes while the dependencies download and the container is built.
 When the container is fully built the file tree should display in the left pane.
 4. From the top VS Code menu choose **'Terminal'** > **'New Terminal'** to open a terminal pane.
-6. Enter the command ```printenv``` in the terminal and press return.
+5. Enter the command ```printenv``` in the terminal and press return.
 This will print a list of all the environment variables in your container.
 Scan through this to make sure those variables defined in ```./.env``` are displaying the correct values.
-If they aren't double check that file, save it, and rebuild the container.
-You won't be able to proceed if there are inaccuracies there.
+If they aren't double-check that file, save it, and rebuild the container.
+You won't be able to proceed if there are inaccuracies.

 ## Configure Google Cloud Platform Infrastructure

-1. Login to Google cloud via the terminal by entering the command ```gcloud auth login```.
+1. Log in to Google cloud via the terminal by entering the command ```gcloud auth login```.
 Because the container isn't connected to the outside world, it will generate a command that you'll need to copy into your Google Cloud SDK running outside the container.
 So, open the Google Cloud SDK Shell on your machine and paste in the command from the VS Code Terminal.
 This should open a browser window seeking your authorization to continue.
 Grant it access using your Google account of the same domain that you're deploying Superset on.
 2. Copy and paste the results from the Google Cloud SDK back into the VS Code terminal.
-If successful you should get a message saying 'Your are now logged in as...'
+If successful you should get a message saying 'You are now logged in as...'
-3. Switch to the Google Cloud Project you setup earlier by entering the command ```gcloud config set project $GOOGLE_CLOUD_PROJECT``` this will take advantage of the environment variable defining the name of your Google Cloud Project that you should have set earlier.
+3. Switch to the Google Cloud Project you set up earlier by entering the command ```gcloud config set project $GOOGLE_CLOUD_PROJECT``` this will take advantage of the environment variable defining the name of your Google Cloud Project that you should have set earlier.
 If successful the terminal should return 'Updated property [core/project].'
 4. Enable the various Google Cloud services we'll need within the project by typing ```setup-scripts/enable_gcp_services.sh``` into the VS Code terminal.

 _Some users have reported getting a 'Permission denied' error when attempting to run these shell scripts.
 If that happens to you, simply give yourself permission to execute the script by typing ```chmod u+x setup-scripts/enable_gcp_services.sh``` for example.
 This will give you execute permission on the script you designate._